MRPERFECT0603/SmartInbox/README.md

-# MailzyAI
+# SmartInbox

-MailzyAI is an innovative AI-powered tool designed to help users manage and organize their Gmail inboxes effortlessly.
-By leveraging advanced machine learning models and robust task scheduling frameworks, MailzyAI automates email categorization and response, ensuring a clutter-free inbox and efficient communication.
+SmartInbox is an innovative AI-powered tool designed to help users manage and organize their Gmail inboxes effortlessly.
+By leveraging advanced machine learning models and robust task scheduling frameworks, SmartInbox automates email categorization and response, ensuring a clutter-free inbox and efficient communication.

 ## Features